tweag/chainsail/docs/deployment.md

 ### Initial Setup

-To deploy locally, you first need to start a local cluster using minikube:
+To deploy locally, you first need to start a local cluster using Minikube:

 ```bash
 minikube start